Jokowi says Indonesian nation can survive pandemic - ExBulletin

 This can be achieved because Indonesia occupies the position of the Presidency of the G20.

-“Which collectively represents 60 percent of the world’s population, 80 percent of the world economy and 75 percent of total trade,” he said.
+Who collectively represent 60 percent of the world’s population, 80 percent of the global economy and 75 percent of total trade, he said.

 Sources